-To get the right amount of output from this tool, employees need to take care that the appraisal process is honest and fair, and that constructive two-way communication takes place.
+To get the right amount of output from this tool, employees need to take care that the appraisal process is honest and fair and that constructive two-way communication takes place.
 If these points are not kept in mind, appraisals can work as demotivation for the organization and will lead to a decline in performance.

-Appraisals also help in identifying people who are not performing up to the mark and those who have landed in the wrong job.
+Appraisals also help in identifying people who are not performing up to the mark and those who have landed the wrong job.

-2. 360-degree Feedback
+2. 360-Degree Feedback

 360-degree feedback usually deals with the evaluation and assessment of employees, which could be either internal or external.
-The main question which this tool has to answer is, “How well are their employees performing?”.
-It provides each and every individual of the organization with a detailed assessment of their performance based on the views of people with whom they work.
+The main question that this tool has to answer is, “How well are their employees performing?”.
+It provides each and every individual of the organization with a detailed assessment of their performance based on the views of the people with whom they work.

 These people include their supervisors, managers, colleagues, customers, clients, and so on.
 The reports or the results are always confidential and therefore presented to the employees usually by their managers.
-A 360-degree feedback tool is therefore, typically, used in employee training and development.
+A 360-degree feedback tool is, therefore, typically, used in employee training and development.
 When this tool is used effectively and efficiently, it helps in simplifying the review process as it considers the opinions of many people instead of reviews of just the manager of the employee.

 3. Key Performance Indicators (KPIs)